patterninc/query_helper/README.md

 ## Payload Formats

-The PatternQueryHelper gem will return results in one of three formats
+The QueryHelper gem will return results in one of three formats

 ### Paginated List Payload
 ```json